epfl-ada/ada-2020-project-milestone-p3-p3_adam-et-eva/README.md

 #### Q2:
 Can we group neighborhoods by looking at well being, security and economic stability?
 #### Q3:
-Do differences in political control translates in well-being and housing conditions?
+Do differences in political control translate in well-being and housing conditions?

 #### Dataset:
 “london-borough-profiles-2016_Data_Set.csv”